duckfist/MM2Random/readme.txt

 - Yoku blocks in Heatman still appear in their ususal spots, slightly reducing enemy variety in Heat stage
-- Goblins have been removed from the first room of Airman stage to give possible enemies more variety.
-Their drills still appear glitched in the third room for now.
+- Goblins have been removed from Airman stage to give possible enemies more variety.
 - Lightning Goros still appear in Airman room 1 in order to make crossing the gap possible, therefore all of Airman stage is rather plain.
 - Frienders (wolves) still spawn like normal, due to dependence on solid blocks in their rooms.